overington/dissertation-scattering-amplitudes/dissertation/chapters/90-amplitudes.md

   &= \baa{a}{b} \bss{b}{a}
 \end{align}

-The phenomenologist way of writing:
+The phenomenological way of writing:

 \begin{align}
   a^\mu &= \frac{1}{2} \bams{a}{\mu}{a} \equiv \frac{1}{2} a^\alpha \tilde{a}^{\dot{\alpha}}\tensor{{\sigma_mu}}{_{\alpha\dot{\alpha}}}\\